 Tall ships are sailing ships with several masts usually rigged with square sails.
 In contrast to our other ships, tall ships are ocean-going vessels built to travel in rough weather, using sails on most routes.
 Here, you have the regular opportunity to lend a hand in setting and taking in the sails.
 The tall ships have been converted according to the newest safety standards, and the cabins are appropriately designed for Islandhopping.
 The cabins have sufficient room for storing luggage (travel bag instead of suitcases), sleeping (usually in bunk beds) as well as an all-in-one shower/WC.
 The cabins measure between 5 - 7 sqm.
 One or the other piece of dinnerware could well be of plastic, and the possibility for lying down on deck is relatively limited, since it is not possible to sunbathe under full sails and on a tilting deck.
 Nevertheless, these tall ships, too, are first of all your floating lodgings that take you from island to island.
 The bicycle tours remain the main component of your tour.
 Comparatively less comfort is compensated by more sailing excitement and an intensive group feeling generated by sharing an adventure.

-This category includes the Flying Dutchman, the Atlantis and the Sir Robert Baden Powell.
+This category includes the Flying Dutchman and the Atlantis.

 Comfort Ships ***